MicrosoftDocs/memdocs/memdocs/intune/configuration/wired-network-settings-windows.md

   - **Enable**: Caches user credentials when entered the first time users connect to the network.
 Cached credentials are used for future connections, and users don't need to reenter them.
   - **Disable**: User credentials aren't remembered or cached.
 When users connect to the network, users must enter their credentials every time.

 - **Authentication period**: Enter the number of seconds devices must wait after trying to authenticate, from 1-3600.
 If the device doesn't connect in the time you enter, then authentication fails.
-If you leave this value empty or blank, then `18` seconds is used.
+If you leave this value empty or blank, then `18` seconds are used.

 - **Authentication retry delay period**: Enter the number of seconds between a failed authentication attempt and the next authentication attempt, from 1-3600.
 If you leave this value empty or blank, then `1` second is used.

 - **Start period**: Enter the number of seconds to wait before sending an EAPOL-Start message, from 1-3600.
-If you leave this value empty or blank, then `5` seconds is used.
+If you leave this value empty or blank, then `5` seconds are used.

 - **Maximum EAPOL-start**: Enter the number of EAPOL-Start messages, from 1 and 100.
 If you leave this value empty or blank, then a maximum of `3` messages are sent.

 - **Maximum authentication failures**: Enter the maximum number of authentication failures for this set of credentials to authenticate, from 1-100.
 If you leave this value empty or blank, then `1` attempt is used.

 - **802.1x**: When set to **Enforce**, the automatic configuration service for wired networks (Wired AutoConfig) requires using 802.1X for port authentication.
 When set to **Do not enforce** (default), the Wired AutoConfig service doesn't require using 802.1X for port authentication.

+  > [!WARNING]
+  > When set to **Enforce**, make sure your configuration settings in the policy are correct and match your network settings.
+If the policy settings don't match your network settings, then internet access is blocked on the device.
+The device can't connect to the internet to get an updated policy version.
+To get internet access again, you have to manually remove the policy from the device.

 - **Block period (minutes)**: After a failed authentication attempt, the OS automatically tries to authenticate again.
 Enter the number of minutes to block these automatic authentication attempts, from 0-1440.
 If you leave this value empty or blank, then the OS might automatically try to authenticate again.